25 Facts About Mold Most People Do Not Know About

 6. Mold is a catch-all term

 In the same way that many types of cancers are all generally described as cancer, there are many types of mold.
-In fact, there are over 10,000 species of mold, each of which has its own unique fingerprint and impact on health.
-That said, of this staggering number of mold types, only five types grow indoors.

 In warmer climates, the most common mold is Aspergillus.
 Cladosporium is common in colder climates.
 Penicillium will infiltrate your carpet and walls.
 Alternaria results from leaking pipes or flooding.

 Stachybotrys chartarum is the most sinister and is referred to as black mold due to its characteristic black spores.
-Of these five molds, black mold is the one attributable to most health symptoms.

 8. Dead spores are just as toxic